All topics

 • Confusion

-It is important for allergy sufferers to be able to recognize the symptoms associated with anaphylactic shock.
+It is important for people with allergies to be able to recognize the symptoms associated with anaphylactic shock.
 The sooner they can identify the reaction, the faster they can get treatment.
+During an anaphylactic reaction, the person experiencing it may not be able to manage the reaction on their own.
+It is therefore important to inform the family and friends about the symptoms to watch for and how to take action.

-Then, promptly administer the epinephrine in the leg muscle.
-The drug must be injected at intervals of 5 to 15 minutes, until a suitable response is achieved or until emergency services arrive.
+Then, promptly administer the epinephrine in the outer thigh muscle.
+Another auto-injector can be given every 5 to 15 minutes, until a suitable response is achieved or until emergency services arrive.

 If you have any questions or would like to learn how to use the injector, do not hesitate to speak to your pharmacist.